 Katharine Dowson

-Katharine Dowson studied sculpture at Camberwell College of Art before doing her MA at the Royal College of Art, where she won the 1900 Princess of Wales Scholarship.
-She has now gained international recognition, her work exhibited in London, the United States, Brazil and Asia.
-She has been collected by the Bill and Melinda Gates foundation, The Wellcome Trust, The Arts Council Collection, Cultura Englesa Brazil, The Institute of Neuroscience Newcastle University amongst others and also by numerous private collectors.
-Charles Saatchi brought her work and she is included Shark Infested Waters, Saatchi Collection of British Art in the 90's.
+Katharine Dowson studied sculpture at Camberwell College of Art before completing her MA at the Royal College of Art, where she was awarded the prestigious 1900 Princess of Wales Scholarship.
+She has since gained international recognition, exhibiting in London, the United States, Brazil, and Asia.
+Her work is held in major public and private collections, including The Bill and Melinda Gates Foundation, The Wellcome Trust, The Arts Council Collection, Cultura Inglesa Brazil, The Institute of Neuroscience at Newcastle University, and the Science Museum, London.
+She is also featured in Shark-Infested Waters: The Saatchi Collection of British Art in the 90s.